oasis-main/oasis-rpi/README.md

 **5. Use with Oasis Network for Dashboard, Remote Monitoring, & AI (internet required)**

 Press the 'connect_internet' button on your system.
-Alternatively, you may open up a python3 shell in the oasis-cpu directory and run:
+Alternatively, you may open up a python3 shell in the oasis-rpi directory and run:

 ```
 import api